reactome/reactome_galaxy/README.md

 steps to release to bioconda:
 1. Read and get setup with the bioconda recipe repo using their [contribution workflow](https://bioconda.github.io/contributor/workflow.html)
 2. Run `mvn clean package -Dconda.location=/path/to/your/miniconda` and ensure all tests pass and a jar is built.
 3. Create a release in GitHub from the [release page](https://github.com/reactome/reactome_galaxy/releases).
-Add the local `[reactome-jar-with-dependencies.jar](target%2Freactome-jar-with-dependencies.jar)` you've built to the release, named of the format `reacome-v{new_version}.jar`
+Add the local `[reactome-jar-with-dependencies.jar](target%2Freactome-jar-with-dependencies.jar)` you've built to the release, named of the format `reacome-v{new_version}.jar` where `new_version` is the version to be released.
 4. Update `bioconda-recipes/recipes/reactome-cli` with your new version, and follow their PR workflow to get it merged and released.
 5. When complete you can now release a new version of the Galaxy XML to the toolshed.